-The Quality Management Process

-The achievement of these objectives is supported by a quality management process (QMP) established by our firm and Assurance leadership, business process owners, and partners and staff.
-This quality management process includes:

-- · identifying risks to achieving the quality objectives - designing and implementing responses to the assessed quality risks - monitoring the design and operating effectiveness of the policies and procedures through the use of process integrated monitoring activities such as real-time assurance as well as appropriate Assurance quality indicators - continuously improving the system of quality management when areas for improvement are identified by performing root cause analyses and implementing remedial actions and - establishing a quality-related recognition and accountability framework to be used in appraisals, remuneration, and career progression decisions

-This involves the integrated use of Assurance Quality Indicators to aim to predict quality issues, Real Time Assurance to aim to prevent quality issues, Root Cause Analysis to learn from quality issues and a Recognition and Accountability Framework to reinforce quality behaviours, culture and actions.
+Aim to predict: Assurance Quality Indicators We have identified a set of Assurance Quality Indicators (AQIs) that support our Assurance leadership team in the early identification of potential risks to quality, using metrics to aim to predict quality issues.
+This quality risk analysis is an essential part of our QMSE, and the AQIs, in addition to other performance measures, also provide a key tool in the ongoing monitoring and continuous improvement of our SoQM.
+We assess the performance against our AQIs on a quarterly basis, where we monitor several metrics such as the distribution of workload, compliance with independence requirements and the direction and supervision of work.
+The Quality Management Process The achievement of these objectives is supported by a Quality Management Process (QMP) established by our firm and Assurance leadership, business process owners, and partners and staff.
+This quality management process includes: - · identifying risks to achieving the quality objectives - · designing and implementing responses to the assessed quality risks - monitoring the design and operating effectiveness of the policies and procedures through the use of process-integrated monitoring activities such as real-time assurance as well as appropriate Assurance quality indicators - continuously improving the SoQM when areas for improvement are identified by performing root cause analyses and implementing remedial actions and - establishing a quality-related recognition and accountability framework to be used in appraisals, remuneration, and career progression decisions This involves the integrated use of Assurance Quality Indicators to aim to predict quality issues, Real Time Assurance aimed at preventing quality issues, Root Cause Analysis to learn from quality issues and a Recognition and Accountability Framework to reinforce quality behaviours, culture and actions

-The key factors that impacted our system of quality management

-Our system of quality management (SoQM) must be designed, implemented and operating on an ongoing basis to achieve the quality objectives.
+The key factors that impacted our SoQM Our SoQM must be designed, implemented and operate on an ongoing basis to achieve the quality objectives.
 This ongoing process includes monitoring, evaluating, assessing, reporting, and being responsive to changes in quality risks, driven by the firm's internal and external environment.
 This is our Quality Management Process (QMP).
 Our focus on quality management is therefore not to apply prescribed rules but rather to design and implement risk responses which are fit for purpose to manage the risks we identify in our own risk assessment and achieve the quality objective taking into consideration the conditions, events, circumstances, actions and/or inactions that may impact our SoQM.
 The past several years have seen unprecedented challenges and our firm's SoQM under the QMSE framework has helped us navigate and react to the impact that identified factors had on our ability to achieve the overall assurance quality objective - to deliver quality audit engagements.

-Our SoQM involves a dynamic risk assessment process that takes and analyses the information about these conditions, events, circumstances, actions or inactions which may result in:

-- New or changing quality risks to achieving one or more of the quality objectives - Changes to the risk assessment of existing quality risks - Changes to the design of the firm's SoQM, including the risk responses
+Our SoQM involves a dynamic risk assessment process that takes and analyses the information about these conditions, events, circumstances, actions or inactions which may result in: - New or changing quality risks to achieving one or more of the quality objectives - Changes to the risk assessment of existing quality risks - Changes to the design of the firm's SoQM, including the risk responses to quality values